wp-document-revisions/wp-document-revisions/docs/where-to-get-help-or-report-an-issue.md

+## Where to get help or report an issue

 There are various resources available, depending on the type of help you're looking for:*

 * For getting started and general documentation, please browse, and feel free to contribute to [the project wiki](https://github.com/benbalter/WP-Document-Revisions/wiki).